niklaushirt/ibm-aiops-deployer/README.md

 You can get more details [here](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-aiops/4.4.0?topic=apis-metric-api).

-- ResourceName, MetricName, GroupName, BaseValue, Variance
+`ResourceName, MetricName, GroupName, BaseValue, Variance?

 - ResourceName: The resource name that will be matched to Topology (see MatchTokens)
 - MetricName: Name of the Metric  (ex.
 MemoryUsageAverage)
 - GroupName: Name of the Metric Group  (ex.
 MemoryUsage)